 Ralph de la Torre

 He has founded several health care-related businesses and has numerous issued or pending patents.
-A frequent commentator on national health care policy issues, Dr. de la Torre has bylined and/or been featured in BusinessWeek, Fortune and CNBC, among others.
+A frequent commentator on national health care policy issues, Dr. de la Torre has bylined and/or been featured in BusinessWeek, Fortune, CNBC and Fox Business, among others.
 He was recently voted one of the 25 most powerful physician executives in the United States by Modern Healthcare magazine.
 Dr. de la Torre graduated from Duke University in 1988 (B.S.E.), where he was a member of Phi Beta Kappa and Tau Beta Pi, and from a joint program between Harvard Medical School (M.D.) and the Massachusetts Institute of Technology (M.S.) in 1992.